prasanna-muppidwar/Agrigenie-Crop-Prediction-App/README.md

 - Flutter: A cross-platform framework for building mobile applications.
 - Dart: The programming language used with Flutter.
-- Machine Learning and its Algorithms
+- Machine Learning and its Algorithms such as Decision tree and libraries like Tensorflow

 ## Getting Started